 For example the trade results of the trend following system described in Charts 1 and 2 display compounded effects.
 In this system we applied a 1% trade risk of equity for each trade.
 This means that the trade results include the impacts of compounding in their signature.
 So we cannot use $ profit or $ loss per trade as a basis to calculate skew as these raw results will include effects of compounding.
 Rather we need to apply a method that normalises the trade results to exclude the impacts of money management method to ‘truly see’ the real skew in the system results.

-So in the following examples we will be using the R multiple as a method to normalise the trade results.
-We could also apply an ATR multiple for each trade as well to achieve the same outcome.
+So in the following examples we will be using a % of equity as a method to normalise the trade results.
+We could also apply an ATR or R multiple for each trade as well to achieve the same outcome.

 The following table displays the skew of various methods applied to the trade results.